 The MOST important thing for growing businesses and their contract management is to get an attorney involved.
-Many times, businesses (and people) try to avoid legal fees on the front end to only wind up spending much more on the backend when things go wrong or awry.
+Many times, businesses (and people) try to avoid legal fees on the front end, only to wind up spending much more on the back end when things go wrong or awry.
 As attorneys, we are often contacted to resolve issues that could have (or should have) been avoided in the first place.

 I recently had a small business owner come to me AFTER signing a commercial lease for space (that had been vacant and unused for many years) because he was not able to get a Certificate of Occupancy.
-The Landlord put all obligations on the Tenant and the Tenant / Business Owner had no idea what was being agreed to.
-Then, in order to receive a Certificate of Occupancy, the Tenant had to bring all the floors, electrical, plumbing, and fire suppression system up to Code.
+The Landlord put all obligations on the Tenant, and the Tenant / Business Owner had no idea what was being agreed to.
+Then, in order to receive a Certificate of Occupancy, the Tenant had to bring all the floors, electrical, plumbing, and fire suppression systems up to Code.
 To make matters worse, all of this expense had to be done for a mere one-year lease.

 6. Ensures There’s no Confusion